Communication Lower Bounds of Bilinear Algorithms for Symmetric Tensor Contractions

-\end{proof} This horizontal communication lower bound expresses the minimum amount of data that needs to be communicated ($c^{(A)}+c^{(B)}+c^{(C)}$), given that each processor starts with a set amount of inputs ($r^{(A)}/p$ and $r^{(B)}/p$) and ends a set amount of outputs ($r^{(C)}/p$).
+\end{proof} This horizontal communication lower bound expresses the minimum amount of data that needs to be communicated ($c^{(A)}+c^{(B)}+c^{(C)}$), given that each processor starts with a $r^{(A)}/p+r^{(B)}/p$ inputs and ends up with $r^{(C)}/p$ outputs.
 The amount of communication depends on the rank as well as the expansion of the bilinear algorithm.